glitch-in-the-herring/necromancer/README.md

 # Necromancer
 A discord bot that allows you to play the classic forum board game of "Thread Necromancy"

-## NOTICE
+~~## NOTICE (Sep 7, 2021)
 As Discord.py is no longer maintained, I will archive this repository.
 The bot works fine as-is, to my knowledge.
-Should there be any bugs or errors, I will fix them in the next iteration of The Necromancer, should there be a next iteration.
+Should there be any bugs or errors, I will fix them in the next iteration of The Necromancer, should there be a next iteration.~~

+The above notice is no longer valid as of Jan 30, 2022, and is superseded by the following notice
+## NOTICE (Jan 30, 2022)
+Due to a number of new bugs found while testing the bot, this repository has been unarchived, and the current plan is to migrate the bot to a newer fork of discord.py.

 ## Setup
 1. Go and [download python](https://python.org), if you haven't already.
 Make sure you're using Python 3.7 and up